johny-b/llmcompare/docs/finetuning.md

 llmcomp-validate-file my_dataset.jsonl
 ```

 This validates the file (format, roles, forbidden tokens, etc.) and prints estimated training costs per epoch for GPT-4.1, GPT-4.1-mini, and GPT-4.1-nano.
+Right now it validates files for **OpenAI** finetuning, some features specific to Tinker might be flagged as errors (e.g. user messages with weight 1).

 ### 3. Update job status (and see ETAs)